ruivieira/blog/content/balanced-box-decomposition-trees.md

 </figure>

 This division process illustrates an important property of BBD-trees.
-Although other space decomposition algorithms (such as _kd_-trees) display a geometric reduction of number of points enclosed in each _cell_, methods such as the BBD-tree, which impose constraints on the cell's size aspect ratio as stated before, display not only a geometric reduction in the number of points, but also in the cell's size as well.
+Although other space decomposition algorithms (such as _kd_-trees) display a geometric reduction in the number of points enclosed in each _cell_, methods such as the BBD-tree, which impose constraints on the cell's size aspect ratio as stated before, display not only a geometric reduction in the number of points, but also in the cell's size as well.
 The construction cost of a BBD-tree is $\mathcal{O}(dn \log n)$ and the tree itself will have $\mathcal{O}(n)$ nodes and $\mathcal{O}(\log n)$ height.

 ## Tree querying